{{tl-dr}}

 Stage 5: Use Advanced Reports

 Custom charts play a significant role in project reporting, providing visual representations of key project metrics and KPIs.
 Plugins like eazyBI, Charting for Jira, or Power Scripts enable the creation of custom charts and Jira data analytics reports.
 Teams can generate bar charts, pie charts, line graphs, or other visualizations based on specific project data extracted from Jira.
-Custom charts help stakeholders grasp project performance, resource allocation, and overall project health, allowing for effective communication and decision-making.
+Many advanced tools also allow you to export these visualizations or share them through external links.
+This ensures that stakeholders who do not have Jira access can still stay informed about project health.

 Examples of Jira Visualization in Action